kingst/ecs150-projects/project4/README.md

 The `ds3rm` utility removes a file or empty directory from your disk image's file system.
 It takes three arguments: the disk image file name, the inode for the parent directory, and the name of the file or directory that you want to delete.
+For all errors, print the string `Error removing entry` to standard error and exit with return code 1.

 ## Hints